Board work

 The Board elects the Vice Chair and appoints the members of the Board Committees.

+The Board elects the Vice Chair and appoints the members of the Board committees.
 The Board has adopted written working procedures governing its work, which also describe the management and risk reporting to the Board (the Charter), and separate working procedures for the work carried out by each of the Board committees (the Committee Charters).
 For example, the Charter determines the Board’s and the Chair’s respective areas of responsibility, documentation and quorum as well as the frequency of meetings.
-It also contains rules regarding conflicts of interest, confidentiality and the Board Secretary (currently Jussi Koskinen, Chief Legal Officer).
+It also contains rules regarding conflicts of interest, confidentiality and the Board Secretary.

 The Board is charged with the organisation of Nordea, the administration of the Company’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal frameworks and its Charter.
 The Board must ensure that Nordea’s legal and organisational structure is appropriate and transparent with a clear allocation of functions and areas of responsibility that ensures sound and effective governance, avoids the creation of complex structures and enables supervisors to conduct efficient supervision.

 Significant organisational changes, certain senior management appointments as well as mergers and acquisitions and other resolutions of significance are other matters dealt with by the Board.
-For example, in 2022 the Board approved the new strategy for 2022–2025, including the new financial target, monitored and analysed macroeconomic and geopolitical developments, including the war in Ukraine, inflation and the long-term impact of the COVID-19 pandemic, as well as handled matters related to sustainability, digitalisation, cyber defence, internal control and compliance, financial crime, share buy-backs and dividends.
+For example, in 2023 the Board approved the Nordea Group strategy, monitored and analysed the macroeconomic and geopolitical developments as well as handled matters related to sustainability, digitalisation, cyber defence, internal control and compliance, financial crime, M&A, share buy-backs and dividends.
 The Board must also ensure that the Company’s organisation in respect of accounting, management of funds and the Company’s financial position in general includes satisfactory controls.
 The Board is ultimately responsible for ensuring that an adequate and effective system of internal control is established and maintained.
 Group Internal Audit annually provides the Board with an assessment of the overall effectiveness of governance and the risk and control framework, together with an analysis of themes and trends emerging from internal audit work and their impact on the organisation’s risk profile.

 Chair

-The Chair of the Board is elected by the shareholders at the general meeting.
+The Chair of the Board is elected by the shareholders at the Annual General Meeting.
 The Board meets according to its annual meeting schedule and as necessary.
-The Chair is to ensure that the Board’s work is conducted efficiently and that the Board fulfils its duties.
-The Chair is to organise and lead the Board’s work, maintain regular contact with the President and Group CEO and ensure that the Board receives sufficient information and documentation, that the work of the Board is evaluated annually and that the Shareholders’ Nomination Board is informed of the result of the evaluation.
-Stephen Hester was elected to continue as Chair as of 23 March 2023.
+The Chair ensures that the Board’s work is conducted efficiently and that the Board fulfils its duties.
+The Chair leads and organises the Board’s work, maintains regular contact with the President and Group CEO and ensures that the Board receives sufficient information and documentation, that the work of the Board is evaluated annually and that the Shareholders’ Nomination Board is informed of the result of the evaluation.

 Evaluation of the Board